 A Walk-in is a high-minded entity granted permission to take over the body of another human being who wishes to depart.
 Since a Walk-in must never enter a body without the permission of its owner, this is not to be confused with those well-publicized cases — such as described in The Three Faces of Eve, The Exorcist, et al. — in which multiple egos of evil spirits are vying for possession of an inhabited body.

 This is where my theory deviates from Montgomery’s.
 In my experience, this entity doesn’t take over the body but inhabits the shell and coexists with its original owner, interjecting its likes and dislikes, its strengths and weaknesses, its memories and feelings into that of the host’s often making the host a stronger, more driven person.

 Driven because the Walk-In and host won’t always coexist.
-One will journey on, continuing its path and purpose.
+One might journey on, continuing his/her/their path and purpose.
 The Walk-In may have only a limited amount of time to accomplish whatever task they have undertaken.
-I believe many times they come to inspire us, to coach us toward our purpose, or to connect with a loved one they once lost.
+I believe many times they come to inspire us, to coach us toward our purpose, or to connect with a loved one they lost.
 Some writers and artists refer to this entity as their muse.

 As I searched the internet and books for more information on Walk-Ins, I found it to be sparse and out-dated to some extent.